andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

            }
 ```

-And here is the final animation: we plot a single 2D grid, and each cell is
+Here is the final animation: we plot a single 2D grid, and each cell is colored
-colored according to the size of the coset stack under that point (how many
+according to the size of the coset stack under that point (how many points exist
-points exist with that `<x,y>`).
-You can slide this one up all the way to 10D to
+with that `<x,y>`).
+You can slide this one up all the way to 10D to simulate it
-simulate it in your browser!
+in your browser!

 ::: {#golFlat .highlightbox}
 **Element 9:** N-D Game of Life